Tochemey/goakt/README.md

 Once can implement a custom mailbox.
 See [Mailbox](./actors/mailbox.go).
 The default mailbox makes use of buffered channels.

-### Routers
+### Router

 Routers help send the same type of message to a set of actors to be processed in parallel depending upon the type of the router used.
-Routers should be used with caution because they can hinder performance Go-Akt comes shipped with the following routers:
+Routers should be used with caution because they can hinder performance.
-* `Broadcast router`: This router broadcasts the given message to all its available routees in parallel.
 When the router receives a message to broadcast, every routee is checked whether alive or not.
 When a routee is not alive the router removes it from its set of routees.
-When the last routee stops the router itself stops
+When the last routee stops the router itself stops.

+Go-Akt comes shipped with the following routing strategies:
+* `Fan-Out`: This strategy broadcasts the given message to all its available routees in parallel.
-* `Random router`: This type of router randomly pick a routee in its set of routees and send the message to it.
+* `Random`: This strategy randomly picks a routee in its set of routees and send the message to it.
-  Only routees that are alive are considered when the router receives a message.
-* `Round-Robin router`: This type of router send messages to its routee in a round-robin way.
+* `Round-Robin`: This strategy sends messages to its routee in a round-robin way.
 For n messages sent through the router, each actor is forwarded one message.
-  Only routees that are alive are considered when the router receives a message.

-The routers are just actors that can be spawned like any other actors.
-Once the given router has started it will spawn its routees.
-Once a router dies all its routees die with it.
+A router a just like any other actor that can be spawned.
+To spawn router just call the [ActorSystem](./actors/actor_system.go) `SpawnRouter` method.
+Router as well as their routees are not passivated.

 ### Events Stream